koush/docs.scrypted.app/home-assistant.md

 Scrypted NVR Notifications can be delivered to the Home Assistant Companion app.

 1. Install the Home Assistant Plugin for Scrypted.
-2. Configure the Home Assistant Personal Access Token and Address in the Plugin Settings.
+2. Configure the Home Assistant Long Lived Access Token (this is not the same token used in the previous steps) and Address in the Plugin Settings.
 3. The Home Assistant `notify` entities should sync.
 4. Find the companion app `notify` entity.
   * Enable the `Scrypted NVR Users` extension.